zak-45/WLEDVideoSync/README.md

 - Video synchronization with e131 / artNet / DDP devices e.g: WLED-controlled LED strips
 - Multicast feature: aggregate multiple DDP devices to a big, BIG one
 - Support for various video sources: image, video or WebUrl (even Youtube)
-- Support for desktop / desktop area, window content
+- Support for desktop / desktop area, window content, multiple monitors(2)
 - Customizable LED effects
 - API to integrate with third party application
 - Websocket for image cast if necessary
 - GUI: native, browser: can be accessed remotely, or even "headless": can be used as service
-- GIF creation & upload to WLED device
+- GIF creation with upload to WLED device
+- Full-featured Scheduler: jobs management, recurring, one shot date/time or custom schedules, based on 'schedule' module
+- Custom text: multiple effects, fonts: based on PIL, ColdType or moviepy and custom effects creation(for advanced users)

 **Portable Installation:**
 1. Unix / Win : Take the app from releases